Hackingzone/airgeddon/README.md

 You can download the master version or the beta testing version from the development branch called `dev`.
 Sometimes there are other temporary branches for specific features that can be tested too.

 *For WPS PIN database collaborators:*<br/>
 The pins must be strictly ordered by key in the array.
 Keys are the first 6 bssid digits.
 After updating the "known_pins.db" file, you must update too "pindb_checksum.txt" with the calculated checksum of the database file.
-This checksum is done using md5sum tool.
+This checksum is calculated using md5sum tool.

 #Changelog
 See [Changelog](CHANGELOG.md) file to review changes.